 Very often, dogs shake their head when something is irritating or tickling their face or ears causing them to feel itchy.
 Sometimes an insect bite or sting can also cause them to shake their head in order to bring relief from the irritation.

-If your dog suddenly starts shaking his head persistently, you need to examine him carefully, paying particular attention to his ears.
-Try to see if
+If your dog suddenly starts shaking his head repeatedly and incessantly, you need to examine him carefully, paying particular attention to his ears.

 So, what may cause a dog to shake his head?
 There are a number of possible reasons, some require veterinary attention and treatment.
 Let’s take a look.